nodejs/node/COLLABORATOR_GUIDE.md

 ### Code Reviews

 At least two Collaborators must approve a pull request before the pull request lands.
-(One Collaborator approval is enough if the pull request has been open for more than 7 days.)
+One Collaborator approval is enough if the pull request has been open for more than seven days.

 Approving a pull request indicates that the Collaborator accepts responsibility for the change.

 Approval must be from Collaborators who are not authors of the change.

 In some cases, it may be necessary to summon a GitHub team to a pull request for review by @-mention.
 See [Who to CC in the issue tracker](#who-to-cc-in-the-issue-tracker).

-If you are unsure about the modification and are not prepared to take full responsibility for the change, defer to another Collaborator.

-If you are the first Collaborator to approve a pull request that has no CI yet, please start one (see [testing and CI](#testing-and-ci) for further information on how to do that) and post the link to the CI in the PR.
-Please also start a new CI in case the PR creator pushed new code since the last CI run (due to e.g., an addressed review comment or a rebase).
+If you are the first Collaborator to approve a pull request that has no CI yet, please [start one](#testing-and-ci).
+Post the link to the CI in the PR.
+Please also start a new CI if the PR creator pushed new code since the last CI run.

-In case there are already enough approvals (`LGTM`), a CI run, and the PR is open longer than the minimum waiting time without any open comments, please do not (only) add another approval.
-Instead go ahead and land the PR after checking the CI outcome.

 ### Consensus Seeking